FAQs

 Please click here to access PAWS tutorials created by the Office of Records and Registration.

-How and when do I pay for my course(s)?
+How do I view and pay my tuition?

 Tuition MUST be received before class commences.
 TCNJ offers three methods of payment.

-Should I be regularly checking my TCNJ email or should I forward my TCNJ email to my personal email?
+Students MUST regularly check my TCNJ email or forward their TCNJ email to their personal email.

 All TCNJ offices on campus communicate with students through their TCNJ email addresses.
-Students MUST either check their TCNJ email addresses regularly or forward their TCNJ email address to their personal email address.
+Students MUST either check their TCNJ email addresses regularly or forward their TCNJ email addresses to their personal email addresses.

-Students who don’t remember their TCNJ email address may access it in PAWS under the general information tab, in account lookup, or by contacting OSGP at osgp@tcnj.edu
+Students who don’t remember their TCNJ email address may access it in PAWS under the general overview tab, in account lookup, or by contacting OSOP at osgp@tcnj.edu

 How can I check a course grade?

-Students can verify tuition and if their payment has been posted to their account through PAWS.
+Students can verify tuition and whether their payment has been posted to their account through PAWS.
 Students can access their financial history at the bottom left-hand side under the student center homepage in PAWS.
-Please consult this handout on how to view and pay for your bill in PAWS.
+Please consult this handout on how to view and pay your bill in PAWS.

-Tuition payment and fees are posted to OSGP’s website.
+Tuition payments and fees are posted on OSOP’s website.
 Payment plan options are located on TCNJ’s Office of Student Accounts website.
 Every month, TCNJ’s Office of Student Accounts emails invoices to students’ TCNJ email addresses.
 Tuition MUST be received before class commences.

-Students in need of an invoice can directly submit a request with The Office of Student Accounts at stuaccts@tcnj.edu.
-In your email request, please include your name, PAWS ID, and the term in question.
+Students in need of an invoice can directly submit a request to The Office of Student Accounts at stuaccts@tcnj.edu.
+In your email request, please include your name, PAWS ID, and the term.

 Please consult TCNJ’s billing calendar for important dates and deadlines.
 Questions about tuition and tuition payment can be emailed directly to the Office of Student Accounts at stuaccts@tcnj.edu.